manojkumar-jmp/explore-quartz/README.md

 > 📌 Note: Quartz.NET is a library—it requires a host process to run.
 Without a host, Quartz.NET has no way to start or stop, nor can it manage job execution during the application’s lifecycle.<br>
 The purpose of this project is to explore the Quartz.NET scheduler.
 To keep things simple, self-hosted (standalone) approach via a Console Application built on .NET Framework 4.8. is used.

-There are several options available to host Quartz.NET Standalone (Self-Hosted), Microsoft.Extensions.Hosting Integration, ASP.NET Core Integration, Windows Service, Clustered Hosting.
+There are several options available to host Quartz.NET such as Standalone (Self-Hosted), Microsoft.Extensions.Hosting Integration, ASP.NET Core Integration, Windows Service, Clustered Hosting.

 > 💡 I will explore other hosting options in upcoming sample projects.